-PRINCETON, N.J., Jan.
-20, 2017 /PRNewswire-USNewswire/ -- The New Jersey Hospital Association, the state's oldest and largest healthcare trade association, today held its annual awards program to honor several individuals and organizations for their commitment to the state's healthcare system and the patients and communities they serve.
+PRINCETON, Jan.
+19, 2018 /PRNewswire-USNewswire/ -- The New Jersey Hospital Association, the state's oldest and largest healthcare trade association, today held its annual awards program to honor several individuals and organizations for their commitment to the state's healthcare system and the patients and communities they serve.

-The awards were presented during NJHA's 98th Annual Meeting at the Hyatt Regency Princeton.
+The awards were presented during NJHA's 99th Annual Meeting at the Hyatt Regency Princeton, which kicked off NJHA's centennial year.
 The program included the presentation of the Healthcare Leader awards, which recognize the distinguished service of healthcare executives, trustees and clinicians, along with the Excellence in Quality Improvement Awards and Community Outreach Awards.

 NJHA Healthcare Leader Awards